Soon-Ruiz now pushes for PPP

 “Why don’t they do it because that’s what they said before that it can be done.
 So why is it that now that they are in the position, it can no longer be done and there is now a need to borrow money,” asked Ruiz.

-While the Development Bank of the Philippines (DBP) halready granted a P3-billion loan under the ASENSO for LGUs Financing Program for constructing Mandaue's new City Hall, the loan has yet to be ratified by the City Council.
+While the Development Bank of the Philippines (DBP) has already granted a P3-billion loan under the Asenso for LGUs Financing Program for constructing Mandaue’s new City Hall, the loan has yet to be ratified by the City Council.

 SunStar Cebu earlier reported that the loan was approved earlier this year with the official agreement signed in March.